djibal/innersource/README.markdown

 ## Inner source Tookit
-These links allow you to fully understand while learning
+- These links allow you to fully understand while learning
+- You can also view this repository pages <a href="https://djibal.github.io/innersource">website</a> that you can take the whole course in ...

 ### Overview these topic titles
 Read repository content in Each of these branches has its own comprehensive readme

+You can also view this repository pages <a href="https://djibal.github.io/innersource">website</a> that you can take the whole course in ...

 - How to craft discoverable repos <a href="discoverable/">Crafting discoverable repositories</a> for your repositories to flourish, it’s important that people know they exist!
 Here are some tips for crafting discoverable repositories.